Overview

 What is Rubicon?

 Rubicon is an open trading platform for ERC-20 (opens in a new tab) tokens.
-It's built on Ethereum networks like L1, Arbitrum, and Optimism.
 We believe that all of the world's financial assets will be tokenized; Rubicon is the central hub where they will trade in an efficient, transparent, and trustless fashion.
 The platform is designed to offer the most efficient ERC20 trading venue: traders get the best price possible and market makers get a low-risk, high-opportunity experience.

 Trade tokens on the Rubicon App (opens in a new tab) with Swaps, Limit Orders, and Market Orders.